 One thing that sets Muay Thai apart from other martial arts is the use of the Muay Thai pads in training.
-The purpose of the Thai pads are to allow students to develop speed, power and technique in their kicks against a real target, while at the same time offering protection to the pad holder.
+The purpose of the Thai pads is to allow students to develop speed, power, and technique in their kicks against a real target, while at the same time offering protection to the pad holder.

 Muay Thai kick pads are the most versatile piece of equipment in the Muay Thai gym.
 While Thai pads that come in a number of shapes and sizes, they are all designed to take punishment from kickers.

 If you take a look at Thai pads online you will notice there are dozens of different options available.
 There are some Thai pads sold ridiculously cheap (made in China), while others are overpriced.
 This article is designed to provide you with a set of things you can look for when selecting Thai pads.

 Before I start talking about the factors to look for when selecting a Thai Kick pad, I will give you my personal recommendation on which Thai pad I prefer.

 If you are in the process of buying a new set of Thai pads for your training, I recommend you take a look at the Fairtex Curved Kick Pads.
 If these pads are good enough for Yodsanklai to train with (he has the hardest kick in Muay Thai) then I think they can pass the test.The BestOur favorite pick for quality Muay Thai Kick Pads that will handle plenty of abuse while still remaining comfortable.
 These have a slight curved which make it better for kicking

 Fairtex is the leading Muay Thai brand in the world.
 If you have ever used a pair of Fairtex gloves, you probably know the difference real quality gloves makes.

 These Thai kick pads are designed with a curve, to ensure that you have an easy target to kick.
 The pads are built to withstand even the heaviest kicks, so you won’t have to worry about your arm being destroyed.